rustwasm/book/README.md

 to get started and more.
 It acts as a guide for how to do some neat things with it.

+If you would like to start learning how to use Rust and WebAssembly together immediately, you can read the book [online here][book].

 [Open issues for improving the Rust and WebAssembly book.][book-issues]

 [book-issues]: https://github.com/rustwasm/book/issues